 The following are instructions for how to obtain the MAVLink libraries for the standard and custom dialects.
 If the standard dialect is to be used, the instructions are much simpler.
 For custom dialects the library needs to be generated first.

 If you need a standard dialect then you can install these (for both MAVLink 1 and 2) with pymavlink using pip:

 pip install pymavlink

-- Generate the Python libraries for your dialect.
+- Generate the Python MAVLink libraries for your custom dialect.

-- Copy the generated .py dialect file(s) into the appropriate directory of your clone of the mavlink repo:
+- Copy the generated .py MAVLink dialect library file(s) into the appropriate directory of your clone of the mavlink repository:

 - MAVLink 2: pymavlink/dialects/v20

 - Open a command prompt and navigate to the pymavlink directory.

 - Install dependencies if you have not previously installed pymavlink using pip:

 - Run the python setup program: bash